 Voluntary (Aided) School

-Our value for term 5 will be forgiveness
+Our value for term 6 will be community

 Our Christian Mission Statement

 Our school and our Christian values will enable children to exceed their potential by educating the whole child and recognising everybody’s God given talents.
 We will pinpoint exactly what children learn and set appropriately challenging tasks.
 Collaboratively we will create happy, resilient, inquisitive and independent life-long learners by providing children with the education they deserve.

 We are proud to be a Church (Aided) School.
 We see our values of community, friendship, joy, forgiveness, perseverance and creation at the heart of everything we do.
 Worship revolves around a termly value and the children are taught how these values can be interpreted and used in our everyday lives.
 Our local Church is St Nicholas in Ash and we have strong links with the Church.
 Reverend David Moulden leads weekly worship and we visit the Church throughout the year as well as for special services such as; Harvest, Carol Service, Easter Service and our year 6 leavers.
 Our children attend the SNICS group on alternate Wednesdays and enjoy this link with the Church.
 Our RE governor, appointed by the Archdeacon, is Bill Vennart.

 A brief history of the Church